 Castle Water uses a range of specialist contractors to manage our meter reading services, including Thames Water and Portsmouth Water.
-We supplement this with our own meter reading team, who carry specialist equipment and are often used to read difficult to access meters.
+We supplement this with our own meter reading team, which carries specialist equipment and is often used to read difficult-to-access meters.

 Castle Water tries to take meter readings at least twice a year.
 Unfortunately, this isn’t always possible – for example, if the meter is inside your property and you have access restrictions, or if there are vehicles regularly parked over the meter pit, for example, some streets in London have on-street parking which is used every day, and which covers meter pits.
 If we have not been able to take a meter reading, you can send us a meter reading which we will use to calculate your bill.
 If we have not been able to take a meter reading and you haven’t provided a reading, you will be liable for charges based on our estimate of your usage.